HatemMS2012/SolrLiterature/README.md

 + `java -Dfile.encoding=UTF8 -Dauto=yes -Drecursive=yes  -Durl=http://localhost:8983/solr/core0/update -jar post.jar "myDocs"`

 ##Indexed File Structure
 Documents that can be added to the index must be provieded in XML format.
 The indexed field are defined in the **schema.xml** file.
-To extract information of PDF article according the defined scheme, a PDF extraction tool is available  [here](https://github.com/HatemMS2012/PDFExtractionTool).
+To extract information from PDF articles according the defined scheme, a PDF extraction tool is provided  [here](https://github.com/HatemMS2012/PDFExtractionTool).

 A sample XML file that can be added to provided Solr instance is given here: